1920 Stockport by-election: Background

 At the 1918 general election, the Lloyd George Coalition Government had won a large majority.
 The coalition included most of the Conservative and Liberal parties.
 Both Stockport MPs had been Coalition candidates, Hughes being a Liberal, but Wardle unusually being a Labour Party supporter of the Coalition.
 With this unusual level of cross-party agreement, they had not faced any opposition.

 By 1920, the prospect of a merger of the Conservative and Liberal parties was being seriously considered.
 The local Conservative group considered that had it run candidates in 1918, it would have won both seats.
 As a result, when Hughes died, they considered it their turn to nominate a candidate for the constituency.
 Meanwhile, the Liberal group was determined to run a candidate to replace Hughes.
 David Lloyd George and Bonar Law, national Liberal and Conservative leaders, had been considering merging their organisations to form a single party, and considered that it would be a disaster to have Conservative and Liberal candidates facing each other.
 In order to keep their local organisations happy, they convinced Wardle to resign, enabling both to stand a candidate.

+Candidates

 The Liberals chose Henry Fildes, and the Conservatives, William Greenwood.

 The majority of the Labour Party were opposed to the Coalition, and determined to stand candidates outside it in an attempt to gain Wardle's seat.
 After some discussion, they decided to stand economist and former Liberal MP Leo Chiozza Money and to support the candidature of the national organiser of the Co-operative Party, Samuel Perry.

 Horatio Bottomley, a prominent right-wing independent politician also assembled a slate of two candidates on an "Anti-Waste" platform, foreshadowing the Anti-Waste League he formed the following year.

 The Irish War of Independence had begun in 1919.
 While the Labour Party had a policy in favour of Irish self-determination, many Irish people considered that it had done little to act on it.
 A leading Irish trade unionist and secretary of the Irish Labour Party, William O'Brien, was interned by Britain for his role in the conflict, and he decided to stand in the by-election as a platform for his cause, and in an attempt to embarrass the British Labour Party into action.
 On the ballot, he insisted that he was described as the "Irish Republican Workers Party" candidate, even though no such organisation existed.

+Campaign

 In Parliament, Joseph Kenworthy called for O'Brien's release to contest the by-election, a call supported by Labour candidate Money, citing the example of John Maclean.
 Home Secretary Edward Shortt rejected this option.

 With a total of seven candidates, the Stockport by-election set a new record, not equalled until the 1962 South Dorset by-election and not beaten until the 1976 Walsall North by-election.